Last Updated on January 29, 2023 by Jim Ferri

-In Italy, in the heel of the boot, you won’t find a lot of travelers as you do in the big cities and famous provinces of the north.
+In Italy, in the heel of the boot, you won’t find the crowds of travelers as you do in the big cities and famous provinces of the north.
 That’s a good thing…

 Estimated reading time: 6 minutes